Jjiyū Shūkyō (a creative, free spirituality) as a Silken Tent

 Well, let me try to show you by pointing straight away to what I think is jiyū shūkyō’s supporting central cedar pole, namely, Imaoka-sensei’s (1881-1988) “My Principles of Living.”
 To remind you:

-Now, these eight principles, acting as a supporting, central, cedar pole, simultaneously points heavenward and earthward towards what Imaoka-sensei calls a universal co-operative society.
+Now, these seven principles, acting as a supporting, central, cedar pole, simultaneously points heavenward and earthward towards what Imaoka-sensei calls a universal co-operative society.
 And, over the past couple of years, I have increasingly come to feel that for any community which chooses to adopt these Principles of Living, it signifies about it a characteristic sureness of the soul.
 Another way of putting this idea is to say that this heavenward and earthward pointing cedar pole — this jiyū shūkyō — provides a community with a firm but always flexing centre of gravity around which it can gather, and which enables its canvas, i.e. the broad swathe of its members, to touch every thing on earth the compass around about it.

 But, as befits a genuinely creative spirituality or religion that is fundamentally characterised by the adjective “free”, jiyū shūkyō’s sureness of soul seems to owe naught to any single cord because, strictly speaking, it is held by none.
 It’s important to see that in jiyū shūkyō there is no single, inflexible doctrinal cord that gives it its strength and character because its sureness of the soul exists thanks to its central pole being held heavenward by being loosely bound by countless silken ties of love and thought.
 This is a vital image to get into one’s imagination because, the term “loosely bound” is an excellent way of defining what is meant by one of the possible English translations of jiyū shūkyō, namely, “free-religion.”
 One of the root meanings of “religio” is, remember, “to bind” and so, keeping to the language of the poem, “free-religion” may be unfolded as meaning that, that which keeps this community sure and yet freely moving around its central pole, is that which binds us in community, namely, the countless, flexible, but strong, silken ties of love and thought we each individually bring to our meetings.